 Performance tuning tips

-This article gives a summary of helpful techniques that you can use to improve RustRover performance on large-scale projects.
+This article provides an overview of techniques to help improve RustRover performance when working with large-scale projects.

-To check whether performance slowdowns are caused by low heap memory, enable the memory indicator:
+To determine whether performance issues are caused by low heap memory, enable the memory indicator:

 Navigate to View | Appearance | Status Bar Widgets and select Memory Indicator.